 Associate Professor, Director of CGIS

-Kathleen Stewart is Director of the Center for Geospatial Information Science and works in the area of geographic information science with a particular interest in temporal GIS.
-This includes topics such as moving objects research (e.g., space-time trajectory modeling and space-time scheduling) and event modeling for dynamic GIS.
-She is interested in mobility and big geospatial data, and currently investigates movement and mobility for a number of different application domains, for example, public health and geospatial intelligence.
+Kathleen Stewart is Director of the Center for Geospatial Information Science and works in the area of geographic information science with a particular focus on geospatial dynamics.
+This includes topics such as moving objects research (e.g., space-time trajectories, space-time scheduling) and event modeling for dynamic GIS.
+She is interested in mobility, spatial accessibility, often in a big geospatial data context, and currently investigates movement and mobility for a number of different application domains, for example, health and transportation.
 She is also interested in modeling geospatial semantics including geospatial ontologies and their role for geographic information system design, and spatiotemporal information retrieval, i.e., computational methods for automatically acquiring meaningful space-time information from text sources.
-She teaches in the areas of spatiotemporal data modeling, geographic database design, geovisualization, and fundamentals of geographic information science.
-At the University of Maryland, Dr. Stewart is a member of the Program in Oncology at the University of Maryland Marlene and Stewart Greenebaum Comprehensive Cancer Center and also collaborates with researchers at the Institute for Global Health, the Center for Substance Abuse Research, the School of Public Health, and START among others.
-Support of her research has been provided by agencies including the National Science Foundation and the National Geospatial-Intelligence Agency among others.
+She teaches in the areas of spatiotemporal data modeling, geographic database design, geovisualization and cartography, and fundamentals of geographic information science.
+At the University of Maryland, Dr. Stewart is a member of the Program in Oncology at the University of Maryland Marlene and Stewart Greenebaum Comprehensive Cancer Center and also collaborates with researchers at the Institute for Global Health, the Center for Substance Abuse Research, the National Transportation Center, the School of Public Health, and among others.
+Her research is supported in part by grants from the National Institutes of Health, NASA, and the Federal Highway Administration among others.

 Interested in being a graduate research assistant?
 Contact me at email@example.com